apache/mesos/docs/ssl.md

 connections (including external tooling trying to access HTTP endpoints, like web browsers etc.) must present valid certificates in order to establish a connection.

+**NOTE:** The specifics of what it means for the certificate to "contain the correct hostname" depend on the selected value of `LIBPROCESS_SSL_HOSTNAME_VALIDATION_SCHEME`.

 **NOTE:** If this is set to false, client certificates are not verified even if they are presented and `LIBPROCESS_SSL_VERIFY_CERT` is set to true.